 If the participant does not recall the story, it is permissible to offer the following reminder which is also printed on the testing worksheets.
+Say, "The story was about a woman who was robbed."
 Do not give any further help other than general encouragement.
 Note if the reminder was given and do not then give a point for that item (i.e., "robbed") when scoring.
 After the participant has recalled the story, prompt with "Anything else?"
 Record any additional information recalled and score appropriately.